-Metric Baseline 2021-2022 Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of credit eligible students with learning disabilities who make satisfactory progress towards graduation 2019-2020: 100% 2021-2022 2022-2023 2023-2024 100% of credit eligible students with disabilities who make satisfactory progress towards graduation. % of credit eligible homeless youth who make satisfactory progress towards graduation 2019-2020: 100% 2021-2022 2022-2023 2023-2024 100% of credit eligible homeless youth will make satisfactory progress towards graduation. % of credit eligible foster youth who make satisfactory progress towards graduation 2019-2020: 100% 2021-2022 2022-2023 2023-2024 100% of credit eligible foster youth will make satisfactory progress towards graduation. % of CSI seniors that will make satisfactory progress towards graduation 2019-2020 49% 2021-2022 2022-2023 2023-2024 The percentage of CSI seniors that will make satisfactory progress towards graduation will increase by 3.5% each year.
+Metric Baseline 2021-2022 Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of credit eligible students with learning disabilities who make satisfactory progress towards graduation 2019-2020: 100% 2021-2022 2022-2023 2023-2024 100% of credit eligible students with disabilities who make satisfactory progress towards graduation. % of credit eligible homeless youth who make satisfactory progress towards graduation 2019-2020: 100% 2021-2022 2022-2023 2023-2024 100% of credit eligible homeless youth will make satisfactory progress towards graduation. % of credit eligible foster youth who make satisfactory progress towards graduation 2019-2020: 100% 2021-2022 2022-2023 2023-2024 100% of credit eligible foster youth will make satisfactory progress towards graduation.

-Action # Title Description Total Funds Contributing [Action 1] Satisfactory Progress for Graduation 1.Maintain partnership with sponsoring school district per Special Education Arrangement. a.
-Carter G. Woodson has currently opted into the Fresno Unified School District Special Education Local Plan Area.
-Woodson retains the option to opt out of the SELPA according to charter law.
-2.Provide tutoring and support services outside of instructional time. a.
+Action # Γitle Description Total Funds Contributing [Action 1] Satisfactory progress towards H.S. graduation requirements Maintain partnership with sponsoring school district per Special Education Arrangement. a.
+W. E. B. DuBois has currently opted into the Washington Unified School District Special Education Local Plan Area.
+DuBois retains the option to opt out of the SELPA according to charter law.
+Provide tutoring and support services outside of instructional time. a.
 Tutoring and support services are available after school. b.
 MTSS/PBIS c.
 Support and Supplement material for Common Core and EL standards d.
-Instructional support for all teachers and staff 3.Contract with the school district or other service providers to ensure that student assessment and IEP compliance is maintained. a.
-Carter G. Woodson has currently opted into the Fresno Unified School District Special Education Local Plan Area.
-Woodson retains the option to opt out of the SELPA according to charter law.
+Instructional support for all teachers and staff 3.Contract with the school district or other service providers to ensure that student assessment and IEP compliance is maintained.
 4.Core classroom instruction will support the needs of students with disabilities. a.
 Teachers will ensure that all modifications and interventions are implemented as outlined in the IEP for students with disabilities. b.
 Ed.
 Coordinators providing support and coaching. c.
 Monitor student performance and achievement 5.
-CSI plan incorporation ensuring on-time graduation.
-Amount: \$396,640 LCFF (Prop.
-Taxes): \$396,640 [Action 2] Satisfactory Progress for Graduation 1.Maintain a homeless/foster youth liaison to ensure program compliance with applicable state and federal laws. a.
+CSI plan incorporation ensuring on-time graduation. \$167,380 LCFF (Base) \$169,054 Budget Reference 8011

+1.Maintain a homeless/foster youth liaison to ensure program compliance with applicable state and federal Amount: LCFF Base: [Action 2] Homeless & laws. a.
 A homeless/foster youth liaison has been identified and is responsible for ensuring program compliance.
-2.Provide professional learning opportunities for support staff to ensure support for homeless and foster youth students.
-3.Develop additional referral resources. a.
-Produce resources in multiple languages. b.
-Information will be mailed regularly as well as placed in multiple locations throughout the campus Amount: \$4,000 LCFF Sup/Con: \$4,000
+2.Provide professional learning opportunities for support staff to ensure support for homeless and foster ψ02,133 \$82,155 Budget , Foster Youth Journ Students.
+Reference 3.Develop additional referral resources.a.
+Produce resources in multiple languages.b.
+Information will be mailed regularly as well as placed in multiple locations throughout the 8096 campus